paulm29/wisdomology/README.md

 # Frontend

 I hate having to switch IntelliJ windows for frontend and backend, so source for both are in one project.
+You can organise IntelliJ with separate modules for frontend/backend in same project, which has the advantage of live frontend updates, but I prefer just to run everything again when I make a change, either frontend or backend.

 We may create a Gradle multi-module project later (like this [https://blogs.perficient.com/2021/08/30/angular-and-spring-boot-as-a-single-application/]), but for now, let's maintain just Gradle build file